ealva-com/eAlvaBrainz/README.md

   suspend fun getReleaseGroupArt(mbid: ReleaseGroupMbid): CoverArtResult

-  val resourceFetcher: ResourceFetcher

   companion object {
     /**
      * Instantiate a CoverArtService implementation which handles MusicBrainz server requirements
      * such as a required User-Agent format, throttling requests, and factories/adapters to support
-     * the returned data classes.
+     * converting Json to objects.
      */
     operator fun invoke(
       ctx: Context,